BoiledWater1997/Yomio-Japanese-Grammar-Data/README.md

 This repository contains Japanese grammar data used by Yomio.

+## Source and Attribution

-The dataset is derived from the Hanabira.org Japanese Content repository:
+This dataset is derived from the Hanabira.org Japanese Content repository:

 - https://github.com/tristcoil/hanabira.org-japanese-content
 - https://hanabira.org

+The original content is provided by Hanabira.org under a Creative Commons license.

 ## Modifications

-The data has been modified for use in Yomio.
-Changes include:
+This dataset is an adapted version of the original Hanabira content.
+Modifications include:

 - Cleaning and normalizing the JSON structure
 - Merging duplicate grammar entries